Edmonds College Logo

 HUM 105: Introduction to Film

 Analysis and appreciation of film techniques and aesthetics, including historical background of selected films, literary criteria and major cinematic movements.
-Prerequisite(s): Prerequisite: Placement in ENGL 99 or instructor permission.
+Prerequisite(s): Placement in ENGL 99 or instructor permission.

 Course Level Objectives